 Adrian Lamo was best-known for hacking into major cooperations like Yahoo, Bank of America, Citigroup, The New York Times and Microsoft but the way he did it made him famous.
 He used public internet connections like libraries and coffee shops to hack to hack into major sites.
 Because of that style, he was named as ‘Homeless Hacker’.
 In 2004, after being caught he was given six months of house arrest in order to pay $65,000 in restitution.

 Jeanson James Ancheta has been the first hacker ever to create a botnet a group hijacked computers that work together as a legal means.
 In 2004, he started to work with botnets robot, a computer worm that can spread his net of infected computers which gave him control to 500,000 computers including US military computers.
 He was forced to give up his BMW, pay more than $58,000 and serve 60 months in prison.

 Gary Mckinnon a.ka Solo is a Scottish hacker who masterminded the largest military computer hack of all time.
 He hacked into 97 US armed forces and NASA computers between 2001 and 2002within a period of just 24 hours he deleted critical files including weapon logs.
 In total the damage that his hacking cost the government an estimated $ 700,000.

 8. Owen Walker

-Owen Walker a.ka AKILL was only 17 when he let in an international hacking group that cause over 26 million dollars in damages.
+Owen Walker a.ka AKILL was only 17 when he let in an international hacking group that causes over 26 million dollars in damages.
 The school teenager was responsible for creating the Bot virus which spread into 1.3 million computers around the world crashing them.
 Even though he was caught despite all the damage he was released without being convicted.

 The hacker named Astra, whose real name was never revealed was a 58-year-old Geek Mathematician, who was operated between 2002 and 2008 during that five-year period.
-He stole weapons technology data in 3D modelling software from a company called the Salt Group, which he sold up to USD 361 million to buyers all around the world.
+He stole weapons technology data in 3D modeling software from a company called the Salt Group, which he sold up to USD 361 million to buyers all around the world.
 He was tracked down in an apartment in Athens, Greece.